 All the people saw this and began to mutter, “He has gone to be the guest of a ‘sinner.’”
 But Zacchaeus stood up and said to the Lord, “Look, Lord!
 Here and now I give half of my possessions to the poor, and if I have cheated anybody out of anything, I will pay back four times the amount.”
 Jesus said to him, “Today salvation has come to this house, because this man, too, is a son of Abraham.
 For the Son of Man came to seek and to save what was lost

-Zacchaeus’ story demonstrates these four eternal truths about salvation and the Christian life:
+Zacchaeus’s story demonstrates the following truths about salvation and the Christian experience:

-Zacchaeus is the only person in the story who “wanted to see who Jesus was” and he quickly found Him (Lessons from Paul’s Conversion).
-Isaiah 55:6 says “Seek the Lord while he may be found; call on him while he is near.”
+Zacchaeus is the only person in the story who “wanted to see who Jesus was,” and he quickly found him.
+Isaiah 55:6 says, “Seek the Lord while he may be found; call on him while he is near.”

-Jesus is never far away from those who are searching for Him.
+Jesus is never far away from those who truly want to find him.

-#2 – The “crowd” will hinder God’s work in your life.
+The crowd will hinder Jesus’s work in your life.

 Zacchaeus, a repenting sinner, took the initiative to have an unobstructed view of Jesus.

-Jesus called Zacchaeus by name, and then said “I must stay at your house today.”
-Jesus called, saved, and then began a personal relationship with Zacchaeus (Who Are You Becoming?).
+Jesus called Zacchaeus by name, and then said, “I must stay at your house today.”
+Jesus called and saved Zacchaeus and then began a personal relationship with him.

 Salvation in Christ is the antecedent to fellowship with Christ.

 Jesus did not require Zacchaeus to “give half of [his] possessions to the poor,” nor that he “pay back four times” to anyone he had cheated.
-These good works were the fruit of Zacchaeus’ new life (The Generous Worker).
+Zacchaeus alone decided to do these things.
+These good works were the fruit of his salvation.
 They were self-initiated acts of restoration and grace by a new Christian.

-Zacchaeus didn’t do these things to get saved—he did them because he was saved (Peter’s Transformation).
+Zacchaeus didn’t do these things to get saved—he did them because he was saved.